endlos99/xdt99/MANUAL.md

-Finally, please note that even though the object code format of the TI 99 home computer shares many similarities with that of other TMS9900-based systems, most notably the TI 990 mini computer, `xas99` currently targets the TI 99 only.
+Finally, please note that even though the object code format of the TI 99 home computer shares many similarities with that of other TMS9900-based systems, most notably the TI 990 mini computers, `xas99` currently targets the TI 99 exclusively.

 ### Assembling Source Code